poboisvert/School_District_Analysis/README.md

 #### Figure 2: District after removing 9th grade from Thomas High School
 <img src="https://github.com/poboisvert/School_District_Analysis/blob/main/Resources/images/district_ori.png?raw=true" width="750" />

+## Size and district results and analysis

 The figure 1 and 2 illustrate the effect of removing the 461 students in 9th grade at Thomas Student School.
-This shows a significant variable for the reading and mathematics result and seem to confirm the alteration of the dataset.
+This shows a significant variation for the reading, mathematic and overall result and seem to confirm an alteration of the dataset.
+Removing 461 students improved all the passing statistics.

 #### Figure 3: District before adjustment
 <img src="https://github.com/poboisvert/School_District_Analysis/blob/main/Resources/images/school_ori.png?raw=true" width="750" />